Anon-Planet/thgtoa/guide.md

     -   <https://resolve.rs/ip/geolocation.html>

--   Find if an IP is "suspicious" (in blocklists) or has downloaded "things" on some public resources:
+-   Find if an IP is "suspicious" (in blacklists) or has downloaded "things" on some public resources:

     -   <https://mxtoolbox.com/blacklists.aspx>